vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

     where events are generated.

 DOM events should be used only in *internal* block procedures.
-Use BEM events for a block interaction with the *external* environment (other blocks).
+Use BEM events for a block's interaction with the *external* environment (other blocks).

 <a name="delegated-events"></a>